Arak (drink): In Palestine

 Arak is locally produced by Palestinian Christians.
 The West Bank city of Ramallah is a center of arak distillation.
-Imports of arak from Palestinian Territories within Israel to the U.S. increased after imports of Syrian arak were disrupted by the Syrian civil war.
+Imports of arak from Palestine to the U.S. increased after imports of Syrian arak were disrupted by the Syrian civil war.

 Outside the Levant

 Several arak brands are produced outside of the Eastern Mediterranean.
 The Sudanese araqi is a similar drink.
 Arak is also produced in north Africa.
 The Arak Carmel brand is produced in Spain, while the Arak Julenar brand is produced by an Iraqi in Greece.

 Arak was once produced in Iran, until it was banned following the 1979 Iranian Revolution.
 Iranian Armenians locally manufacture black-market arak in Iran, and some foreign brands are also smuggled in the country.
 A locally made Iranian arak moonshine, aragh sagi, is made from fermented raisins; in 2020 it sold on the black market for about US$10 for 1.5 liters.

 The Persian Empire Distillery, established in 2006 by a Shiraz-born Persian Canadian entrepreneur, distills an arak brand, Arak Saggi, at its distillery in Peterborough, Ontario.

 Arak has achieved popularity among consumers in the North Caucasus area of Russia.